scottpeat/scottpeat/README.md

 <h1 align="center">Hello 👋, I'm Scott</h1>
 <h3 align="center">A friendly and passionate Civil Servant from England who wants to transition into Web Development.</h3>

-- 🔭 I’m currently working on [Flow Domain Name Service](https://github.com/scottpeat/flow-name-service) developed in Flow Cadence Programming Language.
+- 🔭 I’m currently working on [React - The Complete Guide] a course by Maximilian Schwarzmüller teaching core React concepts.

-- 🌱 I’m currently learning **React, Solidity and Cadence**

 - 💬 Ask me about **React, Web 3.0 and Gaming**